Oilers stun Ducks with blowout win to force Game 7

 Rickard Rakell had the tying goal with 15 seconds left during a scramble in front of the net.
 During the melee, Darnell Nurse knocked Kesler into the crease, but once he got there it looked like Kesler held Talbot’s pad, preventing him from making a save.

 Talbot ended up with 60 on the night, a franchise record in postseason, but the Oilers lost in double overtime.

-On Saturday, Oilers general manager Peter Chiarelli said the organization was frustrated because the calls had gone against them.
-He did not criticize the review process, however.

-Adam Larsson, the defenceman acquired in an offseason trade for Taylor Hall, played more than half of Friday night’s game – 45 of its 86 minutes and 57 seconds.
-Five Edmonton players logged more than 30 minutes, and two played more than 29.

-In a game with multiple heroes, five Ducks also played more than 30 minutes.
-Getzlaf started Anaheim’s comeback, giving him five goals (and 10 points) in five games.
+He had 34 on Sunday night, and the outcome was much different.

 Heading into Game 6, there was nothing untrue about what the Oilers’ players were saying.
-But in the face of the results, their ruisms began to sound a lot like clichés.
+But in the face of the results, their truisms began to sound like clichés.

-“We have to forget what happened,” said Patrick Maroon, the Oilers’ brawny forward.
+“We have to forget what happened,” Patrick Maroon, the brawny forward, said.
 “I honestly felt it was our best game in the series until those three minutes.
 We got the better of them.

 “We are still in a good spot.
 We can find ways to win.”